Password correct. Please wait...

 Can I replace product images in WooCommerce?Yes, neo Replace is compatible with WooCommerce and is well suited for replacing product images, gallery images and other shop media.

-When you replace a product image in the WordPress media library, existing links remain intact and the new image can automatically appear in the places where the old product image was used before.
-This saves a lot of time, especially for larger shops, because images do not have to be exchanged in each product individually.
+When you replace a product image in the WordPress media library, existing links remain intact and the new image can automatically appear wherever the old product image was previously used.
+This saves a lot of time, especially in larger shops, because images do not need to be replaced individually in each product.

-Can I see where an image is used before replacing it?Yes, with the Pro version. neo Replace can show you before replacing which posts, pages or database fields use an image.
-This lets you see before the swap where the new image will later appear on your website.
+Can I see where an image is used before replacing it?Yes, with the Pro version. neo Replace can show you before replacing where an image is used in posts, pages, or database fields.
+That way you can see in advance where the new image will later appear on your website.

-This preview is especially useful for important media like hero images, product images, logos, PDFs, portfolio images or images on landing pages.
-You get more control over the replace process and can better assess which areas of your website are affected.
+This preview is particularly helpful for important media like hero images, product images, logos, PDFs, portfolio images, or images on landing pages.
+You gain more control over the replace process and can better assess which areas of your site are affected.

 Redirects & references?

-What happens to my existing image URLs after renaming?When renaming, neo Rename automatically updates all references in your WordPress database, including post content, ACF fields and even PHP arrays.
+What happens to my existing image URLs after renaming?When renaming, neo Rename automatically updates all references in your WordPress database, including post content, ACF fields and even in PHP arrays.
 Additionally, a 301 redirect ensures that the old image links already indexed by Google remain accessible.
-This keeps your SEO performance stable and prevents losing rankings due to broken links.
+This keeps your SEO performance stable and prevents ranking losses due to broken links.